-The gruesome tale of “the most haunted house in New Orleans”
+The Gruesome Tale of “The Most Haunted House in New Orleans”

 The phenomena in the home takes place only in the area where the slave quarters were, according to Smith.

-“There was really no energy in the house, the main part of the house; it was all in the back apartments where all the phenomena takes place,” she said, adding that many people have seen the apparition of a woman who appears to be peeking from behind the curtains.
+“There was really no energy in the house, the main part of the house; it was all in the back apartments where all the phenomena takes place,” she said, adding that many people have seen the apparition of a woman who appears to be peeking from behind the curtains, perhaps the mistress of the haunted house.

-Unfortunately for ghost seekers, the home has been privately owned for years (including by Nicholas Cage, who owned it from 2007 to 2009) and not currently open for tours.
-But if you are curious about the home and in the New Orleans area, check out Haunted History Tours for more.
+Unfortunately for ghost seekers, the home has been privately owned for years (including by Nicholas Cage, who owned it from 2007 to 2009) and is not currently open for tours.
+But if you are curious about the home and in the New Orleans area, check out Haunted History Tours for more about this mansion and other NOLA ghost stories.